stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 These types are also used for categorizing devices.
 A device without these types will not be shown in the device list when users use `help` in Almond.

-`Icon` is required to be a `.PNG` file and a square picture is recommended, and `JS Device Package` will be introduced later.
+`Icon` is required to be a `.PNG` file and a 512x512 picture is recommended.

+`JS Device Package` is an optional package depending on the type of your device specified in the manifest.
+It contains the JS code describing the details of the configuration and function behavior.
+This will be introduced in detail [later](#writing-js-device-package) in this tutorial.

 ---